ESG and ethical investing: what’s in a name?

 But what’s the difference between ESG and ethical investing?
 Is it all the same thing called by different names or is each one a different thing?
 Let’s find out.

 What’s ESG all about?

-This concerns interaction with the physical environment, such as climate change, biodiversity, natural resources, carbon emissions, air and water pollution and so on.
+This concerns interaction with the physical environment, such as climate change, biodiversity, natural resources, carbon emissions and air and water.

-This looks at the impact on society and communities, including human rights, health and safety issues, labour standards, product liability, privacy and data security and so on.
+This looks at the impact on society and communities, including human rights, health and safety issues, labour standards, product liability and privacy and data.

-This focuses on how companies are governed, including diversity, transparency, ownership, board independence, ethics, executive compensation and so on.
+This focuses on how companies are governed, including diversity, transparency, ownership, board independence and ethics.

 Fund managers use information on these issues to get a picture of the likely future financial performance of companies.

 The ESG framework is based on the belief that these factors are critical to a company’s future financial performance.
 The theory is that companies that don’t impact the environment, have a social conscience and are well governed will out-perform other companies.